ryanpetrello/vimwhisperer/README.md

 # vimwhisperer

-A simple Vim plugin for AWS CodeWhisperer code completion support.
+A simple Vim plugin for AWS CodeWhisperer code completion support for the Python language.

 ## Configuration and Authentication